CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 3 - Moons.md

 In a similar coordinate frame, where $O$ is the origin, the $x$-axis point towards $N$, but the $xy$-plane is the reference plane, the coordinates of $P$ are given by $(\Lambda_0, p_0)$ where $p_0$ is the angular distance $PP'$ at time $t = 0$.

-To transform from the first set of coordinates to the second set of coordinates, we use a transformation matrix, and thus:
+To transform from the first set of coordinates to the second set of coordinates, we use a rotation matrix, and thus:
 ```math
 \begin{bmatrix}
 \cos(p_0)\cos(\Lambda_0) \\